-If there is another thing as enjoyable as eating chocolate, it is talking about chocolate.
-As I don't know much about real chocolate, I had to choose second option first.
-So, I wanted to make an interview with an expert chocolate blogger about chocolate and chocolate business.
+I love chocolate and always want to know much about it.
+Talking about chocolate could be as enjoyable as eating it.
+So I made an interview with an expert chocolate blogger about chocolate and chocolate business.
 Sharon Terenzi from The Chocolate Journalist generously accepted my interview request and gave great answers on my questions.
 I really enjoyed this interview and I hope you will also enjoy it.
 Happy reading!

 You write about chocolate and chocolate business on your blog, the Chocolate Journalist.
 It is surely one of the most enjoyable topics on the earth.
 Therefore, I will not ask "why chocolate?"
 Instead, I am more interested to know about where you want to go from here, what you aim for and what your future plans are.
 By the way, "The Chocolate Journalist" could be a good name for a chocolate brand.
 What do you think?